-The Company has been developing for the last several years an innovative therapy for T1D (identified as CLBS03) that is based on a proprietary T regulatory cell platform technology for immunomodulation.
+For the last several years, the Company has been developing an innovative therapy for T1D (identified as CLBS03) that is based on a proprietary T regulatory cell platform technology for immunomodulation.
 CLBS03 was granted Fast Track and Orphan drug designations from the FDA for this proposed indication and was granted Advanced Therapeutic Medicinal Product ("ATMP") classification from the European Medicines Agency ("EMA").
 This program is based on the use of Tregs (T-regulatory cells) to treat diseases caused by imbalances in an individual's immune system.
-This novel approach seeks to restore immune balance by enhancing Treg number and function.
-Tregs are a natural part of the human immune system and regulate the activity of effector T cells, the cells that are responsible for protecting the body from pathogens and foreign antigens.
-When Tregs function properly, only harmful foreign materials are attacked by effector T cells.
-In autoimmune disease, however, it is thought that deficient Treg activity and numbers permit the effector T cells to attack the body's own beneficial cells.
-In the case of T1D, the beta cells in the pancreas are attacked, thereby reducing and/or eliminating over time the patient's ability to produce insulin.

 In 2016, the Company commenced patient enrollment in the first of two cohorts in The Sanford Project: T-Rex Study, a Phase 2a prospective, randomized, placebo-controlled, double-blind clinical trial to evaluate the safety and efficacy of CLBS03 in adolescents with recent onset T1D (the "T-Rex Study").
 On February 13, 2019, the Company announced top line results indicating that the therapy was well-tolerated but that the study's primary endpoint of preservation of C-peptide had not been achieved.
-The Company further indicated that it and its collaborators are conducting a comprehensive analysis of all data from the trial (including any 2-year follow-up data to come) and will make decisions regarding further development of CLBS03 based on the results of those analyses.
+The Company and its collaborators are conducting a comprehensive analysis of data from the trial (including the 2-year follow-up data to come in early 2020) and will make decisions regarding further development of CLBS03 based on the results of those analyses.